CroPo/roguelike-tutorial-2018/part_10/README.md

 I had a typo here, too.
 However, this typo happened in the serialization process, and not in deserializing.

 After these few issues were resolved, I am able to save a game on exit, and load it when I start the game again.

+### The Main Menu

+The one thing left to do to finish this tutorial part is creating a main menu, so the game won't immediatelly start in a dungeon when the application is run.
+Also, the player should be able to choose between continuing the game or starting a new one.
+I will display both option independentally of a save file being present.
+If the player chooses to load a game without a save file being present, a new game will be run (just like it happens now).

+Also, when pressing the escape key while the game is running a selection will be shown with the option to either quit, save and quit, or cancel.
+Except when the player is dead - he will immediatelly be returned to the main menu.

+To Achieve this in a smooth way, I need to separate the `run` function of the `Game` struct, and put it into another place.
+After that I can actually add the main menu as an own `GameState`.

+It was quite some work, but now everything is running again same as before.
+That initial work was needed.